Meet our Partners

-ELIXIR is a distributed life science data infrastructure, connecting 22 countries and over 220 partners.
-It brings together hundreds of databases, software tools, interoperability resources, training and compute resources, which are available for use by industry and academia.
+ELIXIR is a distributed life science data infrastructure connecting 22 countries and over 220 of Europe’s leading life science organisations.
+It coordinates, integrates and sustains hundreds of databases, software tools, interoperability resources, training and compute resources across its member states.

 EU-OPENSCREEN ERIC is Europe’s only open access and not-for-profit research infrastructure for chemical biology.
 It unites European institutions specialising in high-capacity screening and medicinal chemistry into a common organisation which is accessible globally.
 Their aim is to accelerate the discovery of high-quality tool compounds for unmet needs in basic research, which may also be translated into therapeutics for clinical applications or agrochemicals.

 Scientists from academia and industry can implement their screening projects at EU-OPENSCREEN´s partner laboratories using their European Chemical Biology Library (ECBL), a specially designed novel and highly diverse compound collection of about 100,000 commercial compounds, and a growing number of compounds collected from academic groups.
 Active compounds identified from screening projects will then be optimised at their partner medicinal chemistry institutions.
 For more information on EU-OPENSCREEN’s services and on how you can collaborate with them, please visit their website or subscribe to their newsletter.